It is used to treat fungal infections of the skin.

 What do I need to tell my doctor BEFORE I take this drug?

+If you have an allergy to luliconazole or any other part of this drug.
 If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.
 This drug may interact with other drugs or health problems.
 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.